Minimotors Dualtron Eagle Pro: Overview

 The cockpit is well put together and appears very cohesive, with an all-black design mimicking the overall scooter’s design, tattooed with the Dualtron and Minimotors brand anywhere it can be placed.

-The Minimotors EYE display has a trigger throttle and is easy to read.
+The EY3 trigger throttle has a LCD display that is easy to read.
 The folding handlebar design feels rock solid, with spring-loaded clamps holding them in place.
 You can rotate and adjust some components along the handlebars, as they are not fixed/screwed in.

 One flaw in the cockpit design is the eco/turbo mode and single/dual motor buttons.
 The standalone buttons look good but do not indicate what mode you’re in, so you won’t know until you start riding.
 Standalone buttons on other extreme performance scooters stay pressed in or popped out when active/inactive.